platinumazure/eslint-plugin-qunit/docs/rules/no-ok-equality.md

-# Forbid equality comparisons in assert.ok/assert.notOk
+# Forbid equality comparisons in assert.ok/assert.notOk (no-ok-equality)

 Equality comparisons in `assert.ok` or `assert.notOk` calls are not valuable because if the assertion fails, QUnit cannot reveal any comparison information.